Mohammadreza-Tatlari/Document-Collection/Ansible-Docs/Ansible.md

   become: true
   tasks:

-  - name: installing apache2 and php packages packages
+  - name: installing apache2 and php packages
    apt:
      name:          # in this section we are installing two different packages in a single task
       - apache2